US Sports Veteran

 New Pick- Kenny Vaccaro S (Drafted 15th Overall by Saints)

-The safety that started opposite off Andrew Sendejo in 2013 was Jamarca Sanford.
+Jamarca Sanford started opposite Andrew Sendejo in 2013.
 That’s a situation that could be improved.
 Vaccaro is capable of playing either safety position and is a quality safety, despite never delivering on his long proclaimed potential.

 Original Pick- Datone Jones DE